IIIF-Commons/biiif/README.md

 value: assets/file.gltf
 ```

-Here we've excluded the motivation (`painting` is assumed), type (`PhysicalObject` is assumed), and format (`model/gltf+json` is assumed).
+Here we've excluded the `motivation` (`painting` is assumed), `type` (`PhysicalObject` is assumed), and `format` (`model/gltf+json` is assumed).

 biiif knows that because it's a gltf file, it's likely to have all of the above values.
 You just need to include a `value` property pointing to where you've put the gltf file itself.
 In this case, an `assets` folder within the canvas directory.
-The associated image textures can live in the `assets` folder too, they won't get annotated unless you specifically as for them to be.
+The associated image textures can live in the `assets` folder too, they won't get annotated unless you specifically ask for them to be.

 ## Metadata